cordblomquist/ps40-shelly4pm-controller/readme.md

 ---

-## 3. Thermostat Logic & Feed ControlThe "heart" of the controller is the Feed Rate logic.
+## 3. Thermostat Logic & Feed Control

+The "heart" of the controller is the Feed Rate logic.
 Unlike a gas furnace that is simply On or Off, a pellet stove must run continuously but vary the size of the fire.

 ### The "Pulse" Principle